jonathanpberger/design-testing-leanux/deck.md

 - Release Planning &rarr; [Big Design Refactor][3]

 ---
-layout: true

-.left-column[
+class: center, middle

 ## What might automated testing look like for design?
-]

 ---

---

-.right-column[
+name: csstest
-### Lots of people are working on this
+### Some people are working on this
-CSSTe.st catalogs a number of techniques for testing CSS:
+<http://CSSTe.st> catalogs a number of techniques for testing CSS:

 - Computed Style
 - Frozen DOM